 Effective safeguards and measures must be put in place to ensure that all high risk emergency employees who are required to work, or who are recalled from Weather and Safety Leave, are able to safely travel to and from work and perform their jobs on site in a safe manner.
-Supervisors should maximize the use of telework, including rendering employees telework eligible and ready on a justin-time basis wherever possible and mandating telework when deemed appropriate, while maintaining mission critical workforce needs.
-Finally, employees may self-identify as "high risk" or as members of "special populations", in accordance with CDC criteria, and commanders may then approve Weather and Safety Leave if the employee cannot be rendered telework eligible and ready.
-Upon employee self- identification, commanders will require individuals to document in writing and "self-certify" that they meet the CDC requirements as "high risk" or "special populations" for COVID-19.
-This "self-certification" is sufficient to allow the employee to be placed on Weather and Safety Leave, subject to subsequent documentation requirements.
+Supervisors should maximize the use of telework, including rendering employees telework eligible and ready on a just-in-time basis wherever possible and mandating telework when deemed appropriate, while maintaining mission critical workforce needs.
+Finally, employees may request a reasonable accommodation, which requires substantiating medical documentation (at their own expense) from a licensed medical practitioner confirming their condition meet Rehabilitation Act of 1973.
+Supervisors and individuals must ensure that required documentation is in accordance with individual Privacy Act and Rehabilitation Act rules.